andrewmcloud/consimilo/README.md

 and for calculating cosine distance, use: `:sim-fn :cosine`. `similar-k` returns a hash-map, `keys` are the *top-k* ids and `vals` are the similarity / distance.
 As with the other query functions, queries against strings and files should be made using the same tokenization scheme used to input the items in the forest (stopwords present or removed).

+### Querying a forest with strings, files, or feature-vectors and calculating similarity

+consimilo will dispatch to the correct query function based on query type (string, file, collection of features).

 ```clojure
 (def similar-items (consimilo/similar-k